nickdwurzer/Uvic-Projects/README.md

 # Uvic-Projects
-This folder is for all coding projects done at the University of Victoria Unfortunately, other projects I've worked on in java, c and python have been lost to the void.
-The importance of data redundancy and has since grown on me.
+This folder is for all coding projects done at the University of Victoria In the whirlwind of school, I've lost some other projects in Java, C and Python.
+In the future I will do better to preserve and organize my work.